PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/positioning-gui-components/+page.md

 ::: tip Example

-In the app below, the root component of the page has no background color (its background is transparent), and it's the application's default background color (<span style="background-color: aqua; color: black; font-weight: bold;">aqua</span>) we se.
+In the app below, the root component of the page has no background color (its background is transparent), and it's the framework's default background color (white) you can se.
 So it's hard to tell what space the root component does occupy (but it does still occupy the entire screen).

 ```js baga-show-editor-code
 class StartPage extends Page{